SELECTED LIVE BOOTLEGS

 All six shows here and it's all soundboard except for a few tracks at the end of the one of the night's performances.
 The very best moments were of course picked out and enhanced by Alan Douglas for the albums "The Jimi Hendrix Concerts" and "Live At Winterland" and in 2011 by Eddie Kramer for the "Winterland" box set and single CD.

 The ATM version, "The Winterland Reels" was subsequently duplicated by Reclamation Records and marketed as "Three Nights At Winterland".
 What this complete recording reveals clearly is that the band were plagued by equipment problems at practically each performance.
 One understands also why Herbie Rich's organ was edited out on the official releases as he plays in the wrong key !
 There is an interesting jam on "Are You Experienced" with flute player Virgil Gonzales.

-See Live Releases 80s for the full track listing.
+See Live Releases 80s or 2010s for the full set lists.

 STOCKHOLM - Konserthuset - 9 January 1969 (2 shows) - Excellent soundboard recording

 1st show - Killing Floor (Burnett), Spanish Castle Magic, Fire, Hey Joe (Roberts), Voodoo Child (Slight Return), Red House, Sunshine Of Your Love (Bruce, Brown,Clapton)

 2nd show - I Don't Live Today, Spanish Castle Magic, Hey Joe (Roberts), Voodoo Child (Slight Return), Sunshine Of Your Love (Bruce, Brown,Clapton), Red House (Jimi Hendrix), Fire, Purple Haze, Star Spangled Banner (Francis Scott Key)